SmartyR27/Apache-Spark-Assessment-in-local-standalone/README.md

 ### Supporting Information

-You may face problem or error while performing task-2/task-3/task-4, I will suggest you to download <i>hadoop.dll</i> file from the link shared and copy the path and paste on the same location where you paste it for file ~ <i>winutils</i>.
+1. You may face problem or error while performing task-2/task-3/task-4, I will suggest you to download <i>hadoop.dll</i> file from the link shared and copy the path and paste on the same location where you paste it for file ~ <i>winutils</i>.

+2. While working jupyter notebook, it is no need to do early setup before execution of tasks, instead of it you can import ~ <i>findspark</i> library and simultaneously initiates it using ~ <i>findspark.init()</i>.